The Red Husky, also known as the red Siberian Husky, is renowned for its mischievous nature, drive, and energy.

 Unlike the Pomsky, the Red Husky has an active prey drive.
 It enjoys hunting smaller animals such as birds, rabbits, and cats.

-The stronger their prey drive is, the stronger their desire to play and this could mean that they will sometimes chase smaller animals.
+The stronger their prey drive, the stronger their desire to play, which could mean they will sometimes chase smaller animals.

-Due to their natural high drive for prey, it is advisable to keep them in a house void of pets, especially smaller pets.
+Due to their natural high drive for prey, keeping them in a house void of pets, especially smaller ones, is advisable.

 Howling